-M State is a multi-campus college that serves the metropolitan Fargo-Moorhead area and rural areas of northwestern Minnesota.
-Each of M State's four campuses offers a comprehensive list of certificates, diplomas and associate degrees in occupational programs as well as a transferable associate in arts degree.
-M State has one of the most established and diverse online programs available through a two-year college, allowing students to complete their entire associate in arts degree or various career/technical programs online.
+M State is a multi-campus college that serves the metropolitan Fargo Moorhead area and rural areas of northwestern Minnesota.
+Each of M State's four campuses offers a comprehensive list of certificates, diplomas and associate degrees in career and technical programs as well as transferable associate degree.
+M State offers numerous online programs, allowing students to complete their entire Associate of Arts degree or various career/technical programs online.

-M State embraces the value and need for continuous improvement in all areas including curricular, student service, governance, operation and fiscal management.
+M State embraces the value and need for continuous improvement in all areas including curriculum and student learning, student service, collaboration and partnerships, planning and leading, continuity of resource management and workforce development.
 M State has done amazingly well in implementing innovative and strategic changes that have allowed the college to adjust to the paradigm shift created by new technologies, increasingly diverse student needs and expectations, and unsettled economic times.
-We are looking forward to the ongoing use of the evidence-based planning processes of the Academic Quality Improvement Program (AQIP) to keep our college focused on continuous improvement needs and opportunities.
+We continue use of the evidence-based planning processes of the Academic Quality Improvement Program (AQIP) to keep our college focused on continuous improvement needs and opportunities.

-Accreditation Status: The Higher Learning Commission Board of Trustees approved M State as an AQIP Participant on 10/27/2009.
-M State is a fully accredited institution with no outstanding stipulations on its affiliation status.
-Our first Systems Portfolio was submitted in June 2013.
+Accreditation Status: The Higher Learning Commission Board of Trustees approved M State as an AQIP Pathway Participant on Oct.
+27, 2009, and we continue with the AQIP Pathway today.
+M State is a fully accredited institution.
+The accreditation affiliation statement is displayed proudly in the accreditation section of the website.

-Our AQIP Systems Portfolio demonstrates M State's ongoing effort to integrate the nine AQIP processes into its culture.
-M State focuses on continuous improvement.
-The portfolio logs the college's activities, achievements, improvement plans and processes within each of the nine AQIP categories.
-Documents and links providing evidence for our portfolio progress can be found in the document repository.
+Our AQIP systems portfolio demonstrates M State's ongoing effort to integrate continuous quality improvement initiatives into our culture and operations.
+The systems portfolio logs the college's activities, achievements, improvement plans and processes within specific categories.
+Documents and links providing evidence for our 2013 portfolio progress can be found in the document repository.

 ■ Revised vision statement